Utah Administrative Code

 (6) The dietitian or authorized designee is responsible for documenting nutritional information in the patient's medical record.

-(7) Diets shall be ordered by a member of the medical staff and transmitted in writing to the dietary department.
+(7) Dietary orders shall be transmitted in writing to the dietary department.

 If a hospital participates in telemedicine, it shall develop and implement policies governing the practice of telemedicine in accordance with the scope and practice of the hospital.